JosephineJohnson/rdss-archivematica/compose/README.md

 Environment Variables
 ----------------------

-The following environment variables are supported by this build.
+The following are the main environment variables that are supported by this build.

 | Variable | Description |
 |---|---|